-UPSTREAM (formerly Product Policy Institute) was formed in 2003 to create a healthy, sustainable, and equitable society by addressing the root causes of waste.
-Since then, we have advocated for green design, source reduction, and corporate accountability to mitigate the environmental and social impacts of products and packaging.
+UPSTREAM (formerly Product Policy Institute) was formed in 2003 to create a healthy, sustainable, and equitable society by addressing the root causes of environmental harm.
+Since then, we have advocated for green design, source reduction, and corporate accountability to transform the environmental and social impacts of products and packaging.

 Origins: Building the Rationale for Sustainable Production and Consumption

 Our first project was an original analysis of the history of solid waste management that showed how the provision of “free” waste disposal services by local governments over the past century enabled manufacturers to design toxic and throwaway products and packaging.
 These policies allow consumer goods companies to design and package a product any way they like, and leave the problem of what to do with the product, its packaging and its environmental impacts to local governments, taxpayers, and garbage ratepayers.